-The reliance on basic logical and mathematical formalisms suggests that the failure of AI can be explained by the state of affairs in mathematics and logic, which will be discussed in sections 3, 7, and 8.
+This reliance on basic logical and mathematical formalisms also suggests that the failure of AI can be explained by the lack of relevant representational formalisms in present-day mathematics and logic, which will be discussed in Sections 3, 7, and 8.

 The situation in pattern recognition (and machine learning) will be addressed in several sections below.
-Again, as previously mentioned in regards to AI, the basic methodological point to keep in mind is an understandable but inappropriate reliance on the existing basic formalisms to lead the way.
+As just mentioned in regards to AI, the basic methodological point to keep in mind here is, again, an understandable but inappropriate reliance on the existing basic formalisms to lead the way.

-In light of the above, the main lesson from the development of AI and the basic point of the paper is this: we need to focus our efforts on the development of radically new representational formalisms that are "structural" generalizations of the classical numeric formalism and allow them to lead the way.
+In light of the above, the main lesson from the development of AI and the basic point of the paper is this: we need to focus our efforts on the development of radically new representational formalisms that are "structural" generalizations of the classical numeric representational formalism and allow them to lead the way.
 I believe that, at present, we have no other reasonable option.
-I am also convinced that these representational formalisms must shed new light on the nature of mathematics, as it is clarified in the epigraphs.
-As far as I know, there is only one such formalism being developed-the evolving transformation system (ETS) $[11], [12]^3$ -which is, for convenience, briefly summarized in the next section.
+I am also convinced that these new representational formalisms must shed new light on the nature of mathematics, as it is clarified in the epigraphs.
+Regrettably, as far as I know, there is only one such formalism being developed-the evolving transformation system (ETS) [1]-which is, for convenience, briefly summarized in the next section.